StatisKit/AutoWIG/doc/faq/how_to_windows_macos.rst

 ============================================

 Currently, **AutoWIG** is not supported on Windows nor MacOS.
-However, we procide a **Docker** image that can be used on these operating systems.
+However, we provide a **Docker** image that can be used on these operating systems.
 Please follow the :ref:`using-docker` procedure.